Grime music: Origins

+Several earlier electronic music tracks have been noted for sharing elements of what would later become grime music.
+"Bamboo Houses" (1982) by Ryuichi Sakamoto and David Sylvian "accidentally predicted" grime and was "the earliest example of proto-grime" according to Fact, with a "gleaming synth lead, syncopated drumming and the type of vaguely Asian motif that would go on to define much of Wiley and Jammer's early work" in Sinogrime.
+It later appeared on Kode9’s DJ sets and was remixed by Slackk, becoming "a grime touchstone" by the early 2010s.
+Also of note is the 1994 Super Nintendo video game soundtrack Wolverine: Adamantium Rage, composed by Shahid Ahmad and Dylan Beale.
+According to Fact, it features "all the hallmarks of early grime instrumentals: staccato strings, eski bleeps and square wave bass".
+It predates the first recognized grime instrumentals by eight years.

 Wiley at the timed dubbed the sound 'eskibeat' rather than "grime", which had yet to gain popular usage.
 His song "Eskimo" was characterised by its sparse and cold production, and "awkward, off-kilter rhythms".
 Wiley explained this colder, darker sound, reflected his mental state at the time, stating "The music reflects what's going on in society.
 Everyone's so angry at the world and each other.
 And they don't know why" to Spin magazine in 2005.
 The name "grime" was coined by journalists who initially termed the music's sub-bass heavy sound as "grimy", which subsequently became "grime".
 It has also been suggested by artists themselves that the term fits as the music frequently talks about "grimy goings-on" in deprived areas.
 Initially, some referred to the genre as 'grimey garage'.